- Put the flour and butter into a large bowl.

 - Using a pastry blender or fork, mash the butter into the flour until it resembles breadcrumbs.

-Christmas Lunch Pie Filling
+Leftover Christmas Lunch Filling

 - Pre-heat the oven.

-- Chop the turkey and any sausages, stuffing or ham into chunks and put them into a bowl.
+- Chop the turkey and any sausages, stuffing or ham into chunks and put them into a mixing bowl.

 - Put the cornflour into a small bowl, add the cold water and stir to make a paste.